mayankshouche/DSLabFinalProject/index.md

 # Topic Modeling of 2020 Politician Tweets

 Our team wanted to see what the most important topics that Congressional entitities tweet per party tweet about as a whole and to see frequently occuring terms.
 By combining topic modeling with sentiment analysis and other analysis tools, we can learn a lot about the current political atmosphere.
-From our topic modeling of 2020 politician tweets, we can help machine learning models have context of a tweet to help classify what party a tweet leans towards.
-We can even conduct an analysis of the top topics on twitter in alongside other national or international events.
+From our topic modeling of 2020 politician tweets, we can help machine learning models have additional context of a tweet to help classify what party a tweet leans towards.
+We can even conduct an analysis of the top topics on twitter in alongside other national or international events for people interested in understanding how tweets relate to political events.

 ## Topics Extracted by LDA

 The first step  we took for our topic modeling was to look at the to 10 topics tweeted about by both Democrats and Republicans.
 For this step, we used sklearn's CountVectorizer to vectorize tweets then LatentDirichletAllocation to group tweets together by top 10 models in an unsupervised fashion.
-The code snippet for this is shown below:
+We also attempted topic modeling with TFIDFVectorizer and NFM packages, and we also got well defined topics from that model as well.
+The code snippet for the LDA is shown below:

 ![](images/ldasnipet.png)